The Struggle for Voting Rights and the Poor People's Campaign

 Reverend Liz TheoharisPoor People's Campaign

-The Reverend Dr. Liz Theoharis is Co-Chair of the Poor People’s Campaign: A National Call for Moral Revival with the Rev. Dr. William J. Barber II.
-She is the Co-Director of the Kairos Center for Religions, Rights, and Social Justice and a Founder and the Coordinator of the Poverty Initiative.
-She has spent the past two decades organizing among the poor in the United States, working with and advising grassroots organizations with significant victories including the Coalition of Immokalee Workers, Domestic Workers United, the United Workers Association, the National Union of the Homeless, and the Kensington Welfare Rights Union.
-She has led hundreds of trainings and published several articles and book chapters sharing her vision that poverty can be ended and that the poor can be agents of social change.
+The Reverend Dr. Liz Theoharis is Co-Chair of the Poor People’s Campaign: A National Call for Moral Revival with the Reverend Dr. William J. Barber II that organized the largest and most expansive wave of nonviolent civil disobedience in US history.
+She is the Director of the Kairos Center for Religions, Rights, and Social Justice at Union Theological Seminary.
+She has spent over the past two decades organizing amongst the poor in the United States, working with and advising grassroots organizations with significant victories including the Coalition of Immokalee Workers, the Vermont Workers Center, Domestic Workers United, the National Union of the Homeless and the Kensington Welfare Rights Union.